Ari Anisfeld

 I am an applied microeconomist studying how young people understand their place in the world, discover opportunities, and make critical life decisions.
 I use experiments and quasi-experiments paired with tools from econometrics and machine learning.

-In Macedonia, I investigate how segregation in the education system impacts students' skills, preferences and beliefs.
+In my dissertation research, I investigate how segregation impacts individuals skills, preferences and beliefs, focusing on schools in Macedonia.
 Through my role with the U.S. Department of Education, I explore why many students struggle to complete college, focusing on the interplay between public policy, institutional barriers and student behavior.
 I'm also interested in the factors that influence neighborhood effects and how these shape individuals' lives.